Debt management plans - what you need to know

 If you’ve decided a DMP is right for you, you’ll need to follow these steps to set one up:

 - make sure you've sorted out your priority debts first

 - work out your budget to see if you have enough available income to make your monthly payment

 - choose a DMP provider, remembering that you can choose a free provider

 Debt Arrangement Scheme in Scotland

 A Debt Arrangement Scheme (DAS) has been set up by the Scottish Government to help people manage their debts by paying into a debt payment programme (DPP).
 This is a form of DMP and is strictly regulated.
 You can’t apply directly for a DPP.
 An approved money adviser must make the application on your behalf.
-You can find more about DPPs and how to find an approved money adviser on the Debt Arrangment Scheme page on the Accountant in Bankruptcy website at www.aib.gov.uk.
+You can find more about DPPs and how to find an approved money adviser on the Debt Arrangement Scheme page on the Accountant in Bankruptcy website.